WillhKessler/GCMC_RScripts/README.md

 5. `ParallelOutputs_Combine.R`

 In addition, a user will need to supply the following:
 1. A directory of one or more child directories containing the rasters to be extracted.
-The child directory names will be used to differentiate variables timeseries rasters.
+The first level child directory names will be used to differentiate variables timeseries rasters.
 For example, the following tree would allow for the extraction of the variables NO2, Ozone, and PM_2.5:
 ```
 └── ~\AirPollution/
     ├── Methane